eonil/CocoaProgrammaticHowtoCollection/README.md

 - iOSExamples

 	Contains iOS stuff examples.
-Written in Swift and tested in iOS 8.0.
+Written in Swift 2.x and tested in iOS 8.0.
+    **NOT YET UPDATED FOR SWIFT 3**

     - `AutoLayoutWithStackViewAndScrollView`.
 	- `AutosizingTableExample`.
 Shows how to enable autoresizing in tables